The arrangement of the upper teeth in humans. Features of the structure of teeth

 Chewing teeth and fangs

 In the upper jaw, the first molar is the largest.
-Its crown is similar to a rectangle, and the chewing surface is a diamond-shaped shape with 4 tubercles.
+Its crown is similar to a rectangle, and the chewing surface is diamond-shaped with 4 tubercles.
 This molar has three roots: one straight - the most powerful, and two buccal - flat, deflected in the posterior direction.

 Baby teeth